 Who Must Take the Course?

-On January 1, 1978, Illinois law was passed that requires persons at least 12 years of age and less than 18 years of age may only operate a motorboat if:
+Illinois law requires persons at least 12 years of age and less than 18 years of age may only operate a motorboat if:

 Two Ways to Take the Course